jamesdvance/Sudoku-Solvers/README.md

 2. pip install ./gym-sudoku

 ## Background
-[Soduku](https://en.wikipedia.org/wiki/Sudoku) is a fun puzzle game.

-"Sudoku is played on a grid of 9 x 9 spaces.
+[Soduku](https://en.wikipedia.org/wiki/Sudoku) is played on a grid of 9 x 9 spaces.
 Within the rows and columns are 9 “squares” (made up of 3 x 3 spaces). <br/>
 Each row, column and square (9 spaces each) needs to be filled out with the numbers 1-9, <br/>
-without repeating any numbers within the row, column or square."
+without repeating any numbers within the row, column or square.

 ## Algorithms